john-db/Partition_Function_2/README.md

-Run commands from top directory
+Run commands from this directory

 Command to sample trees